 Tonsillitis and Sore Throat

 When your tonsils become infected, you will feel a pain in your throat and the glands will become swollen.
 Besides having a sore throat you will also have trouble swallowing and eating will become a drag.
 Luckily, cayenne pepper can help you treat your tonsillitis.

 You will need the following ingredients: ½ cup hot water, ¼ teaspoon honey, ¼ teaspoon cayenne and 1 teaspoon of lemon juice.
 Add the ingredients in the cup of hot water, stir and let it infuse for a few minutes.
-Once the beverage cools, you can use it to gargle at least four times during the day to get a relief from tonsillitis.
+Once the beverage cools, you can use it to gargle at least four times during the day to get relief from tonsillitis.

-For sore throat you can use the same beverage or you can try a simpler recipe by adding 1/8 to ½ teaspoon of cayenne pepper and 2 tablespoon salt to 2 cups of boiling water.
-Let the beverage cool and do a gargle with a first cup, rinse with clean water and use the remaining cup for a second gargling, rinse one last time with clean water.
+For sore throat, you can use the same beverage or you can try a simpler recipe by adding 1/8 to ½ teaspoon of cayenne pepper and 2 tablespoon salt to 2 cups of boiling water.
+Let the beverage cool and do a gargle with a first cup, rinse with clean water and use the remaining cup for second gargling, rinse one last time with clean water.
 It is recommended to use this treatment two times a day (in the morning and in the evening) until you feel better.

 Sinus Cleansing and Headache Remedy